GluuFederation/docs-gg-prod/docs/source/index.md

 Gluu Gateway supports both OAuth and UMA tokens.
 While mechanically the same, scopes have different meanings in OAuth and UMA:

-### Using UMA
+### UMA scopes
 UMA scopes represent centralized policy evaluation.
-For example, in the Gluu Server, administrators can map scopes to policies, expressed as UMA RPT Authorization interception scripts.
+For example, in the Gluu Server, administrators can map UMA scopes to policies, expressed as UMA RPT Authorization interception scripts.

 ![UMA PEP diagram](img/gluu-uma-pep.png)

-### Using OAuth
+### OAuth scopes
 OAuth scopes normally represent a user's authorization, for example authorization to access a user's calendar.
-However, how scopes are granted is ultimately up to the Authorization Server that issues it.
+How scopes are granted is ultimately up to the Authorization Server that issues it.

 ![OAuth PEP diagram](img/gluu-oauth-pep.png)

 !!!
 Note
-    An API that uses OAuth for security can only be called by OAuth clients.
-And an API that uses UMA for security can only be called by an UMA client.
+    An API that uses OAuth for security can only be called by OAuth clients, and likewise, an API that uses UMA for security can only be called by an UMA client.

 ### Clients
 In Gluu Gateway, a `client_id` is associated with a "Consumer" in Kong.
 This is useful where access control is restricted to certain clients.
 All other forms of client authentication are disabled in the Gluu Gateway Admin GUI -- we just want to use an OAuth Authorization Server like the Gluu Server for client authentication.
 The Gluu Server plugins verify the `client_id` for which a token was issued by looking at the JSON equivalent (either the JWT or the introspection response).